johnson-somble/AIShirt/README.md

 ## Notes

-I've deployed the backend of this to render.com so if you were to just clone this, you can just use the frontend (client) portion of this project and it should work without you having to setup the backend.
+I've deployed the backend of this to render.com so if you were to just clone this, you can just use the frontend (client) portion of this project and it should work without you having to setup the backend OR check out the deployed version [here](https://johnson-tech-ai-tshirt.netlify.app/)